HVAC Schools in Georgia

 Southern Crescent Technical College offers a 66-credit associate of applied science degree in air conditioning technology and a 51-credit diploma program in air conditioning technology.
 For those who are interested in shorter, more specialized programs, SCTC also offers 12- 20-credit technical certificates that prepare students to become heating and air conditioning installation technicians (12 credits), air conditioning repair specialists (20 credits), air conditioning system maintenance technicians (12 credits), air conditioning technician assistants (12 credits), air conditioning electrical technicians (12 credits), residential air conditioning technician (16 credits), and light commercial air conditioning technician (12 credits).

-The associate and diploma programs prepare students to sit for the EPA Section 608 certification exam as well as for one or more HVAC Excellence professional certification exams.
-Notably the air conditioning technician assistant and the heating and air conditioning installation technician programs also prepare students to sit for the EPA Section 608 certification exam.
+The associate and diploma programs prepare students to sit for the EPA Section 608 certification exam and one or more HVAC Excellence professional certification exams.
+Notably, the air conditioning technician assistant and heating and air conditioning installation technician programs also prepare students to sit for the EPA Section 608 certification exam.

 Coursework in the programs includes gas heat; troubleshooting for air conditioning systems; HVAC-R electrical components and controls; and air conditioning systems application and installation.